Guide: Example Datasets

 Then you might need to configure Neo4j to upgrade your database automatically, by setting

 This is a graph-import of the Stack Overflow archive with 16.4M questions, 52k tags and 8.9M users (Stack Overflow Dump (6.2GB)).
-This graph is pretty big, for best full scale querying you’d need a page-cache and heap of
+This graph is pretty big, for global graph queries you’d need a page-cache of 6G and heap of 16G to work with it.

 Here is an article explaining the data model and some exploratory analysis we ran on the data.